rstudio/rstudio/VSCODE.md

 > if you need to pull the RStudio source code from a private repo that requires authentication.

 Are you going to clone over SSH or over HTTPS?
-If you prefer to use HTTPS, make sure you have a Github PAT (personal access token).
+If you prefer to use HTTPS, make sure you have a GitHub PAT (personal access token).

 > Tip: If you want to clone and use a specific branch from the start, use HTTPS.
 If
 > you are ok with the default branch, you can use SSH or HTTPS.

 ### Using Git with HTTPS

-First, make sure the Github credential helper for OSX is installed.
+First, make sure the GitHub credential helper for OSX is installed.
 See https://docs.github.com/en/github/getting-started-with-github/caching-your-github-credentials-in-git for more information for your operating system.